 GM: Celia’s mom calls her again, some time after the ‘clean break.’
-She’s able to talk in longer sentences, but quietly cries at the news that all of her possessions are gone—especially the old ballet things.
+She’s able to talk in longer sentences, but quietly cries at the news that her things are gone.
+Especially the old ballet things.
 It’s plain that the added loss wounds her deeply.

-GM: Her mother doesn’t look surprised by the news that Daddy wouldn’t save her things, but she does manage a sadly rueful smile at the news about Isabel.
+GM: Her mother doesn’t look surprised by the news that Daddy wouldn’t save her things.
+She does manage a sadly rueful smile at the news about Isabel.

 “I didn’t expect… you or her were goin’ to be ballerinas… that wasn’t your dream.
 It was just… somethin’ for you to do as… kids.”